XamarinUniversity/XAM290/README.md

 # XAM290 - Master-detail and Drawer Navigation

+This repository contains exercises for the Xamarin University [XAM290 - Master-detail and Drawer Navigation](https://university.xamarin.com/classes/track/all#master-detail-and-drawer-navigation) training course.

 Xamarin University offers live and self-guided training on app development for Windows, iOS, and Android.
 Our self-guided courses are free and let you earn credit towards your Xamarin certification.
 You can upgrade to a full Xamarin University subscription to get unlimited live instructor-led courses from our extensive catalog and take a certification exam.
 Please visit [Xamarin University](https://university.xamarin.com/) to learn more or [start a trial subscrption](https://www.xamarin.com/university#request-trial).